bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 47°
-- mistlight rain
+- moderate rainmist
 - 85% humidity
-- 7 mph wind
+- 8 mph wind
 - 1.36 inches of precipitation in the past 24 hours

 ## Temperature History